jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 finally { Clear-ImpFaults }
 ```

-**Expected result:** The cold query takes about two seconds; later queries return the secondary materially faster.
+**Expected result:** The first query takes about two seconds.
+Later queries skip the primary and return the secondary answer in less than 100 ms.

-**Pass/fail criteria:** Pass when all four answers are the secondary and every later query is below 100 ms.
+**Pass/fail criteria:** Pass when all four queries return the secondary answer and each of the last three queries completes in less than 100 ms.

 **Evidence to capture:** Ordered query times, answers, pod UID, health configuration, and cleanup.

-**Established `aks01day2` evidence:** PASS on 2026-09-24.
-Cold was 2,004 ms; later queries were 16, 4, and 4 ms, all returning `192.0.2.20`.
+**Established `aks01day2` evidence:** PASS on 2026-09-25.
+With the primary fault left active, the first query returned `192.0.2.20` in 2,004 ms. After CoreDNS marked the primary unhealthy, the next three queries returned the same secondary answer in 0, 0, and 0 ms. This faster result depends on health state held by that resolver pod and does not carry across pod restarts or replicas.

 #### IMP-04-SERVFAIL